 - Natural oils, such as sweet almond oil, jojoba or argan oil

 Now that you know how to navigate the skin cleanser aisle, you can get your skin in tip-top condition.
 Still curious about dry skin?
-There's lots more information on the next page.
+There's lots more information below.